cesc1989/backend-handbook/manuscript/02-dependencies/50-others/02-nodejs.md

 #### How to install it?

-Create a file `nano install_nodejs.sh` and add the following content:
+Create a file `$ nano install_nodejs.sh` and add the following content:

 ```bash
 #!/bin/bash